 - What pedagogy makes education accessible to most students?

-- Providing and adhering to a course syllabus that includes test/quiz dates and due dates for assignments.
+- Providing and adhering to a course syllabus that includes exam/quiz dates and due dates for assignments.

 - Providing access to lecture outlines, notes and/or copies of PowerPoints for students to reference during class.